vemv/claude-code/README.md

 - If in normal terminal mode (semi-char mode), it switches to read-only mode
 - If in read-only mode (emacs mode), it switches back to normal terminal mode

-### Continuing Previous Conversations
+### Continuing and Resuming Conversations

+Claude Code provides two ways to restore previous conversations:

+#### Continue Most Recent Conversation

-Use the `claude-code-continue` command (`C-c c C`) to resume where you left off in your previous Claude session.
-This command uses Claude's `--continue` flag to restore your conversation history.
+Use the `claude-code-continue` command (`C-c c C`) to resume where you left off in your most recent Claude session in the current directory.
+This command uses Claude's `--continue` flag.

-- `claude-code-continue` - Continue previous conversation
+- `claude-code-continue` - Continue the most recent conversation in the current directory
 - With prefix arg (`C-u`) - Continue conversation and switch to buffer
 - With double prefix arg (`C-u C-u`) - Continue conversation in a specific directory (prompts for directory)

+#### Resume Specific Session

+Use the `claude-code-resume` command (`C-c c R`) to resume a specific past session.
+This command uses Claude's `--resume` flag and allows you to:

+- Resume any past session by selecting from an interactive list
+- Resume a specific session if you know its ID (can be passed programmatically)
+- With prefix arg (`C-u`) - Resume session and switch to buffer
+- With double prefix arg (`C-u C-u`) - Resume session in a specific directory (prompts for directory)

 ### Transient Menus